HDMA-SDSU/HDMA-Linguistic/Anger_Words/README.md

 ## Python Codes for Anger Word Measurements (Github)

 funded by NSF IBSS Award Abstract #1416509.
-Opinions expressed are those of the authors and not necessarily those of the National Science Foundation.
-NSF Award Information.
+Opinions expressed are those of the authors and not necessarily those of the National Science Foundation.  https://socialmedia.sdsu.edu/

 ### See the technical document (Anger-Words-Technical-Doc.pdf) for detailed instructions in using these notebooks.